 f) Cleaner Route Planning & Vehicle Protection

-Preventing In-cabin contamination: Through apps and car dashboard integration, environmental intelligence can minimize pollutant entry into cabins by alerting drivers of real-time changes in air quality and weather on their route.
+- Preventing in-cabin contamination: Through apps and car dashboard integrations, environmental intelligence can minimize pollutant entry into cabins by alerting drivers of real-time changes in air quality and weather on their route.
 Visualized environmental data maps also help drivers plan routes through the cleanest city areas.
-(Learn how Tata Motors empower their drivers to breathe cleaner air on the road here).
+(Learn how Tata Motors empower its drivers to breathe cleaner air on the road here).

 How to Leverage Environmental Intelligence for Your Business

-The range of use cases and benefits of environmental insights for commercial settings in 2021 is clear, but where do you actually practically start?
+The range of use cases and benefits of environmental insights and data resources for commercial settings in 2022 is clear, but where do you actually practically start?

 Integrate Environmental APIs!